Ilex-4494/Ilex-vomitoria-soil-communities/README.md

 Software Requirements
 Analyses were performed using:
 R version 4.3.3
-RStudio version 2023.06.2†
+RStudio version 2023.06.2¬†
 Required R packages are listed in the code file.

 Data Description
 All_files_Metadata.xlsx
 Description: Metadata for all the files.
-Each tab in this file matches with all filesí names.
+Each tab in this file matches with all files‚Äô names.
 Variables:
 Log_ID: Unique sample identifier.
 Site Study location.
 Levels: